KeltonMVP/rules/docs/factions/peaceful-and-mixt-faction-rules.en.md

 - obscene gestures (\_|\_, _\(\)\_ etc.).

 !!! example "Info note"
-    This language will only be penalized if the offended colleague files a complaint.<br/>
+    This language will only be punished if the offended colleague files a complaint.<br/>
     Complaints against colleagues are made by contacting the leader through a private message, not on the RPG website.

 Examples of language <span style="color:var(--pink);">towards colleagues or other players</span> punishable by <span style="color:red;">dismissal:</span>